 When they’re done, transfer to a plate and serve straight away, or save in the fridge for later.

 Let me know in the comments: what’s your favourite way to use zucchini?
-If you give these vegan zucchini fritters a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations!
+If you give these vegan zucchini fritters a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your feedback in the comments below.

 Vegan Zucchini Fritters With Red Lentils (Gluten-free)